LukasBanana/XShaderCompiler/README.md

 ##### Limitations: #####

-There is currently no pre-processor.
+**UPDATE**:
+*The limitations described in this section are about to be solved.
+The development of an sophisticated pre-processor for the HLSL translator is in progress.*

 Pre-processor directives (beginning with '#') will be translated as something like a dummy statement.
 Example:
 ```
 #if 1
 float4 Function(inout float4 x);